Updated: Nov 17, 2021

 In short, BALANCE is key.

-Estrogen and progesterone are the primary female sex hormones, BUT did you know they play essential roles in the regulation of appetite, eating behaviours and energy metabolism, and crucially, the balance between these two hormones, can have an impact on fat loss and health, and can cause symptoms of PMS, weight gain and fatigue.
+Estrogen and progesterone are the primary female sex hormones, BUT did you know they play essential roles in the regulation of appetite, eating behaviours and energy metabolism, and crucially, the balance between these two hormones, has an impact on not only fat and weight control, but also on the health of our bones, skin, heart, nerves, muscles and brain, and can cause symptoms of PMS, weight gain and fatigue.

 Through much of adulthood, women tend to carry fat on their hips and thighs.
-During and after menopause however, the decreasing levels of one form of estrogen in particular, namely estradiol, which normally help to regulate metabolism and body weight, causes women to store more fat in the abdominal area.
-This fat that we carry around the waist/belly area, is called visceral fat.
+During and after menopause however, the decreasing levels of one form of estrogen in particular, namely estradiol, which normally helps to regulate metabolism and body weight, causes women to store more fat in the abdominal area, also known as visceral fat.

 It is not surprising therefore, that one of the most commonly identified goals when discussing weight loss with my female clients, is to lose the stubborn fat that appears to have crept on around the waist in recent years, and that just never seems to budge no matter how much exercise they do.